MAIN-MK-TAN/OmegaS/README.md

 foreshadowing at GitHub’s system level, subconscious signal leakage, destiny, or just “coincidence?”
 I say all of the above.. except coincidence.

+oops.. tried to kill it but accidentally clicked the delete button. bye, "improved-invention."

 At specifically 2025-06-26T0300z, I realized this project might actually be of interest of domestic/foreign cybersecurity agencies.. nice.